Ugholaf/tiktok-hackathon-2023/README.md

 - Login

   - Login authentication using email/username and password.
   - OTP will be sent to the registered email for 2 factor authentication.
+(Please check your spam/junk for OTP)

 - Cash In